wp-plugins/custom-content-type-manager/readme.txt

 	svn checkout http://plugins.svn.wordpress.org/custom-content-type-manager/trunk custom-content-type-manager

 = 0.9.4 =
+* Implemented [Feature 126](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=126) so that bug reporting is easier: system info is generated for you to cut and paste into the bug report.
 * Fixed [Issue 114](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=114) where custom hierarchies were limited to only 5 items.
 * Fixed [Issue 115](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=115) where the "View Item" label was receiving incorrect values.
 * Fixed [Issue 121](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=121) where Array output filters returned empty string if no options were checked.